123alhous/Project2-team2/README.md

 Create the Contacts DataFrame
 Create the Crowdfunding Database
 Create the Category and Subcategory DataFrames
-Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:
+Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame:

 A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories

 A "category" column that contains only the category titles

-The following image shows this category DataFrame:

 Export the category DataFrame as category.csv and save it to your GitHub repository.

-Extract and transform the crowdfunding.xlsx Excel data to create a subcategory DataFrame that has the following columns:
+Extract and transform the crowdfunding.xlsx Excel data to create a subcategory DataFrame:

 A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories

 A "subcategory" column that contains only the subcategory titles

-The following image shows this subcategory DataFrame:

 Export the subcategory DataFrame as subcategory.csv and save it to your GitHub repository.